pmatiello/ansiescape/README.markdown

 ## Installing

-Ansiescape is available from Bintray.
+Ansiescape is available from [Bintray](https://bintray.com).
 Add this to your project's `build.sbt` file:

 ```scala
 resolvers += Resolver.bintrayRepo("pmatiello", "maven")
 libraryDependencies += "me.pmatiello" %% "ansiescape" % "0.1"
 ```

+The most recent release is the version 0.1 from November 24, 2015.

 ## Usage